bscotch/tools/packages/schema-builder/README.md

 # SchemaBuilder (`@bscotch/schema-builder`)

-SchemaBuilder is built on top of [TypeBox](https://github.com/sinclairzx81/typebox) to make it easier to build complex schemas and reusable schema libraries, with complete Typescript support along the way.
+SchemaBuilder is built on top of [TypeBox](https://github.com/sinclairzx81/typebox) to make it easier to build self-contained, complex schemas and reusable schema libraries, with complete Typescript support along the way.

 **⚠ In early development.
 Unstable, incomplete, and subject to dramatic change. ⚠**

 ## ⚡ Quick Start